mrfrederico-ist/starter-react-native-all-ts/README.md

-# React Native for Web, Desktop, Android and IOS - Stateless Boilerplate
+# React Native for Web, Desktop, Android and IOS - Boilerplate

 ## Overview